TL;DR

 Begin Your Recovery: You start your therapy sessions immediately, with the bills sent directly to your insurer.
 You focus solely on getting better, free from the stress of a long wait.

 The best modern health insurance policies are no longer just about paying claims.
-They are evolving into holistic health and wellbeing partners, offering a wealth of proactive benefits designed to keep you healthy.
+They are evolving into holistic health and wellbeing partners, offering a wealth of proactive benefits designed to support your health.

 Making the decision to invest in private health insurance is a personal one.
 It requires a clear-eyed assessment of your finances, your health history, and your priorities.